MarxSoul55/project_management/PLAN.md

 ALL CODE MUST BE DOCUMENTED AS PER GRADING POINT #2 IN THE README FILE.
 (I have no idea what he means by "pre/post conditions"???)

-Your .cc file will implement one and only one of the following points:
+Your .cc file will implement one and only one of the following points, and AFTER THAT, you must email the source file to me so I can put it on Github:

 1. The Hash Table.
 * It needs to take a single letter `char` as a key and map it to an integer.